Carbide Base Audio Isolation Feet

 When it comes to viscoelastic materials providing isolation, more is not necessarily better.
 It is the low ratio of surface area supporting weight to the surface area free to bulge outward which is important for improving isolation performance.
 The term for this ratio is Shape Factor.
 The lower the Shape Factor, the greater the potential degree of isolation.

-Carbide Base audio isolation feet implement viscoelastic materials with Shape Factors far lower than previous designs.
-The large tubular shape of the ViscoRing™ maximizes the surface area that is free to bulge.
+Carbide Base audio isolation feet implement viscoelastic materials with Shape Factors lower than most previous designs.
+The tubular shape of the ViscoRing™ and Micro ViscoRings™ maximizes the surface area that is free to bulge.
 This yields a Shape Factor around half of the lower limit traditionally used for elastomeric isolators.
-The low shape factor is made possible by the patent pending design of the Carbide Base footer.
-Ridges within the upper portion progressively brace the ViscoRing™ as it compresses to stabilize it while leaving a substantial surface area free to bulge.
+The low shape factor is made possible by the patent pending design of the footers.
+Ridges within the upper portions progressively brace the viscoelastics as they compresses to stabilize them while leaving a substantial surface area free to bulge.

 Universal Stud System